 I have also noticed that a camera with an articulating screen is more convenient concerning usability as it will make shooting more comfortable without neck or backache.

-Choose a macro lens
+Choose a Macro Lens

 For taking photos at a relatively close distance, without distortions and having the texture of the dishes clearly visible, professional food photographers use only macro lenses.
 Such lenses usually give high sharpness and accurate color rendering.

 Their price, however, is higher than that of the regular lenses.
-For close-up photos of small objects I recommend using 60mm f/2.8 Macro, while for wider shots you will definitely need 35mm f/2.8 Macro lens, or more universal 12-40mm f2.8 zoom.
+For close-up photos of small objects, I recommend using 60mm f/2.8 Macro, while for wider shots you will definitely need 35mm f/2.8 Macro lens, or more universal 12-40mm f2.8 zoom.

-Tripod is a must
+Tripod is a Must

-When you take food photos, you don’t need to capture emotions or follow an object, so camera is usually mounted onto a tripod.
+When you take food images, you don’t need to capture emotions or follow an object, so camera is usually mounted onto a tripod.
 It will help you arrange the objects more carefully and without unnecessary haste; you can move things around, select colors, remove things you don’t need and change the lighting.

 If you have a big bright window that lets in a lot of light, you are lucky.
 If not, try creating artificial light.
 Two sources of light are usually enough to take a beautiful shot of a dish.